 - 1 tsp comfrey root powder

-- 3 drops Myrrh EO
+- 3 drops Myrrh

-- 4 drops Geranium EO
+- 4 drops Geranium

 Premix this blend and if possible store it in the refrigerator.
 After applying 1-2 minutes of direct pressure to the cut, use this dry blend to stop the bleeding completely and to quickly form a scab.

 To make, mix the dry powders together in a glass bowl.
-Blend the EOs separately in a smaller glass bowl.
+Blend the essential oils separately in a smaller glass bowl.
 Add the lipid blend to the powders one drop at a time, and continue mixing vigorously as you do so to prevent the formation of lumps.
 Store in a small, dark colored glass jar.
 Once prepared, you can use the blend for up to 6 months, to treat any type of wound or infectious skin problem.